Kaljurand/net-speech-api/tools/gf/README.md

 The user will receive such normalized output and will do something with it (e.g. post it to Twitter), sometimes relaunching the recognizer service because the result was incorrect.

-In case of (2) the "raw" output with be converted into some machine code which the user will not directly see, but which will be executed by his/her application.
+In case of (2) the "raw" output will be converted into some machine code which the user will not directly see, but which will be executed by his/her application.
 To handle the case that the recognition result is wrong, the application must provide a way to ask the user for a confirmation or allow for an UNDO.